Banana caramel cupcakes

 - In a small saucepan heat cream to boiling point.
 Gradually add this to the caramelized sugar, stirring all the time to achieve a smooth consistency.
 This may take a while, but will eventually combine.

 NOTE: Timing is paramount with caramel.
 Both the cream and the sugar need to be really hot when they are combined.

 Making the cream cheese icing (makes 3½ cups)

 - Thoroughly cream butter in mixer on fast speed, continuously scraping down the sides of the bowl.
 To the creamed butter, add cubed cream cheese that has been squeezed through your fingers.
 Continue beating on fast speed until there are no lumps, again scraping down the sides of the bowl.

 - Turn the mixer onto slow speed before adding the sieved icing sugar.
-When fully integrated turn up the speed & continue to beat until the mixture is smooth and has no lumps Refrigerate in an airtight container for up to 2 weeks.
+When fully integrated turn up the speed and continue to beat until the mixture is smooth and has no lumps.
+Refrigerate in an airtight container for up to 2 weeks.

 - Carefully cut cakes in half horizontally.
 Spread caramel over bottom layer, then spread a thin layer of mascarpone over the top.
 Place second cake layer on top.
 Spread with a thick layer of cream cheese icing.